harriott/vimfiles/QR.md

     ge        " go backwards to end of word gj/k      " go down/up a visual line gqq
-    mJ        " put a file-specific mark in current file (can use a-z) zz        " centre window on cursor
+    zz        " centre window on cursor
     { or }    " move cursor to start or end of paragraph ( or )    " move cursor to start or end of sentence